 - Terms of Endangerment: Downplayed.
 Her father calls her "Little Girl", but she hates him for how emotionally abusive he was to her and Artemis during their childhood.
 But, since they work for essentially the same group, she must remain professional.

 - Took a Level in Cynic: Jade's Character Development killed a lot of her playful attitude.
-By Outsiders, she's somber and generally unhappy, often expressing a sense of self-loathing.
+By Outsiders, she's somber and generally unhappy, often expressing a sense of self-loathing about her lifestyle.

 - Took a Level in Kindness: Downplayed.
 In season one, she was a mysterious, coy enemy to Artemis and the team, performing one genuine Pet the Dog moment for her sister.
 And she's still the same coy, mysterious, sarcastic rogue in season 2, but shows more vulnerability and Pet the Dog moments.